 Community

-Each March, dozens of Italian families, organizations, parishes and businesses across the Chicago area open up their doors and their hearts to the less fortunate by setting up St. Joseph’s Tables.
+Each March, dozens of Italian families, organizations, parishes and businesses across the Chicago area open their doors and their hearts to the less fortunate by setting up St. Joseph’s Tables.
 At press time, information was available only on the events in this listing.
 To be listed next year, call 708-338-0690 or email info@franoi.com.
-MARCH 2 ST. WILLIAM CHURCH (Chicago) | 4 p.m.
-Mass followed by a traditional meatless St. Joseph’s Table | Adults, $25; children 7-14, $8; 6 and under, free | Tickets must be bought in advance | Sponsored by the San Rocco di Potenza Society to benefit …
+MARCH 1 WILLIAM CHURCH (Chicago) | 4 p.m.
+Mass followed by a traditional meatless St. Joseph’s Table | Adults, $25; children 7-14, $8; 6 and under, free | Tickets must be bought in advance | Sponsored by the San Rocco di Potenza Society to benefit the Feast …

 Read More »

-IAPC to honor worthy trio
+IAPC to honor trio of titans at heritage event

 Read More »